 If you are looking for a neighborhood that can match an upscale European-style suburb with beautiful gardens and posh streets, Denenchofu is the place to be as it was planned to be exactly like London.
 The neighborhood is not only residential but is also home to some of Japan’s insanely large corporations.
 If you walk the streets of Denenchofu, you can find houses of business moguls, sports professionals, movie stars, and other great personalities.

 Gaienmae and Aoyama-itchome are located near to each other and to Omotesando.
-Both are upscale neighborhoods with impressive streets like Icho Namiki Avenue which is also known as the “Golden Street” because of the golden yellow ginkgo trees that line it.
+Both are upscale neighborhoods with impressive streets like Icho Namiki Avenue which is also known as the “Golden Street” because of the golden yellow ginkgo trees lining it.

-The houses in these areas are so expensive that it is super hard to find them listed or marketed for sale.
-Home to some of the wealthiest people in Japan such as the Honda family and some of the biggest international companies such as Oracle Japan, these neighborhoods stand as an epitome of Tokyo’s development.
+The houses in these areas are so expensive it is super hard to find them listed or marketed for sale.
+Home to some of the wealthiest people in Japan such as the Honda family and some of the biggest international companies such as Oracle Japan.
+These neighborhoods stand as an epitome of Tokyo’s development.
 They do not only have luxury boutiques, restaurants, and modern houses, but also impressive green parks and futuristic business holdings.

 Futako-tamagawa can be called as one of the oldest Japanese suburbs where the rich started to relocate from different parts of Tokyo and its neighboring cities.
 It is home to one of Japan’s earliest malls, namely Takashimaya, a well-known Japanese retail store built in the late ’60s which mainly sells wedding-related goods such as dresses, jewelry, decor, sweets, etc.

 Ever since the world started developing at a faster pace in the 1990s, the property prices in this suburb went through the roof with many elitists constructing larger houses with a lot of space.
-You can find really big mansions with plenty of open space here, unlike other neighborhoods where finding a big house is extremely rare due to lack of space.
+You can find really big mansions with a lot of open spaces here, unlike other neighborhoods where finding a big house is extremely rare due to lack of space.

 Everyone knows where the Imperial Palace is located in Tokyo as the area is known for attracting many people, tourists and non-tourists alike, for several purposes.
 Toranomon is at the south end of the palace where the “Tiger Gate” is.
 It is near the Shimbashi area and has some of Tokyo’s famous landmarks such as the luxurious 52-storey Toranomon Hills, Hotel Okura Tokyo, Atago Shrine, and others.
 Because of its proximity to the seat of royalty, getting a place here has always been super expensive.